difference between lok sabha and rajya sabha

 1. Interactions Between the Two Houses

 • Bill Passage: The Lok Sabha is the main house for money bills, but the Rajya Sabha can suggest changes.
-If the Lok Sabha disagrees with these changes, a joint sitting can be called.
+A joint sitting can be called if the Lok Sabha disagrees with these changes.

 • Joint Committees: Both houses can create joint committees to study and report on bills, allowing for a detailed review of complex issues.